davidgomesdev/RustyController/server/README.md

 The pairing is done manually with [psmoveapi](https://github.com/thp/psmoveapi).

+## Windows limitation

+The GraphQL subscription and controller updates are very slow on Windows.

 ## Auto-update

 Currently, there's a GitHub action that runs on every `main` branch push, building for Ubuntu, and replacing the latest